weiwa6/SecureX-ISE-wf/README.md

 ## Workflow 1 - New Talos Blog Email Workflow
 **Prerequisites:**
-1. An email account that supports either POP3/IMAP.
+1. An email account that supports either POP3 or IMAP.
 A Gmail account is used as an example in this case.
 2. Cisco SecureX Account
 3. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow)